 Bromine has a long shelf life and dissolves slowly.
 In some applications, it’s activated with an oxidator.
 The solution will last longer than chlorine.

-If your water’s outdoors, you’ll need a cover as bromine has no defenses against UV light.
+If your water is outdoors, you’ll need a cover as bromine has no defenses against UV light.
 UV light kills bromine faster than it does chlorine.

-When not used safely, breathing in bromine gas can give you a headache, watery eyes, irritate mucous membranes.
-It can disorient you or make it difficult to breathe.
+When not used safely, breathing in bromine gas can give you a headache, watery eyes, and irritate mucous membranes.
 Getting bromine gas or liquid on the skin can cause irritation and even burns.

 The pump has to circulate the mixture.
-Otherwise, it settles on the pool floor.
+Otherwise, it will settle on the pool floor.
 Turn on the pump and remove the skimmer cover.
-Slowly add the chlorine mixture into the skimmer while avoiding spillage.
+Slowly add the chlorine mixture to the skimmer to avoid spillage.
 Put the skimmer cover back.
-Don’t use the pool for a few hours so that the chlorine disperses sufficiently.
+Don’t use the pool for a few hours, so the chlorine disperses sufficiently.

-From bromine, turn on the pump and remove the cover.
+For a bromine pool, turn on the pump and remove the cover.
 Soak the filters overnight with a filter cleaner.
-While it tries, get to work with your granules.
+In the meantime, get to work with your granules.

 How to Use Chlorine and Bromine Tablets

 To safely use tablets, you need to know the volume of your pool.
-Use our pool volume calculator to get an estimate.
+Use my pool volume calculator to get an estimate.
 Round your volume up to the nearest five-thousandth gallon.
-So, if your rounded number is 10,000 gallons, you’d use two chlorine tablets.
-(These estimates are for three-inch tablets; visit my research on the best pool chlorine tablets for recommendations).
+So, if your rounded number is 10,000 gallons, you’d use two chlorine tablets (These estimates are for three-inch tablets; visit my research on the best pool chlorine tablets for recommendations).

 No one wants to sit in a tub of pollutants.
 Pool sanitation will be instrumental in cleaning your water.
-When you’re looking at chlorine versus bromine, use info like the material above to know exactly what’s best for your pool.
+When looking at chlorine versus bromine, use information like the material above to know what’s best for your pool.